percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 End-to-End (E2E): Communications from one endpoint through one or more Media Distribution Devices to the endpoint at the other end.

-Hop-by-Hop (HBH): Communications between an endpoint and an Media Distribution Device or between Media Distribution Devices.
+Hop-by-Hop (HBH): Communications between an endpoint and a Media Distribution Device or between Media Distribution Devices.

 Endpoint: An RTP flow terminating entity that has possession of E2E